- Category: Requirements: Major, Honors Major, Minor

 No more than three credits of non-classroom courses such as field work, research, or internships may be applied toward the major.
 The additional credits do, however apply toward the overall graduation credits and students are encouraged to take additional credits.

-No more than two 200-level electives may be applied toward the five electives.
+No more than two lower level psychology courses may be applied toward the five electives.